Skip to main content

 For a more detailed explanation of using the Interaction Nuget: Click here

-The Interaction NuGet contains options for wrapping and sending messages, and already contains a class that reflects the returned values from the Synchronous API.
+The Interaction NuGet includes options for wrapping and sending messages, along with a class that matches the values returned by the synchronous API.
 The returned object can look as follows:

 [